leeannray/Whisper-App/README.md

 # Tutorial here [ video or min walkthrough ]

-# Lets start: [ step by step for directories and files: let's go ]
+# Lets start: [ step by step for directories and files: you are the guide--you'll decide what direction to go! ]